 The new house verses a typical traditional looking house.

-Bamboo was common building material used in the area as there were plenty of bamboo trees around.
-The old house that I was familiar with was a large bamboo house similar to the one shown in the top right.
-The main elevated hall however was built on 12-ft high silts.
-Adjoining the hall was a huge elevated balcony of 12ft x 18ft.
-The front door faced east.
+Bamboo was a common building material in the area, as the surrounding land was rich with bamboo trees.
+The old house I remember well was a large bamboo structure, much like the one shown in the photo above.
+Its main hall was elevated on a 12-feet-high stilts, and attached to it was a spacious balcony measuring 12ft by 18ft.
+The front door of the house faced east.

-When we met up with the cousins, we preferred to sleep together in the open rather than inside the mosquito nets!
+When we met with our cousins, we always preferred to sleep together out in the open rather than inside the mosquito nets.
+It felt more fun and adventurous, even if it meant braving the occasional mosquito bites!

-The kitchen was a small bamboo hut (8ft x 8ft) similarly covered with attap roof.
-The bathroom was another small bamboo hut (4ft x 5ft) but without any roof covering.
-It had a metal tank filled up with water carried from the stream just a short walking distance from the house.
-As far as I could remember, I had not used the bathroom at all as practically everyone bathed in the stream nearby except the adults.
+The kitchen was a small bamboo hut, about 8ft by 8ft, with an attap roof like the main house.
+The bathroom was another bamboo hut, roughly 4ft by 5ft, but without any roof at all.
+Inside, there was a metal tank filled up with water that had to be carried in buckets from the nearby stream - a short walk from the house.
+As far as I can remember, I never actually used the bathroom; almost everyone, except the adults, bathed directly in the stream.

-The dining area was an open area just outside the kitchen.
-It had a rectangular timber table surrounded by timber stools and benches.
-Beside dining, the table was also used by my cousins for doing homework in the afternoon after school.
-However, during heavy rainstorm and strong wind, it would not be possible to use this area.
+The dining area was an open space just outside the kitchen.
+A rectangular timber table stood at its center, surrounded by wooden stools and benches.
+Beside being used for meals, the table often served as a makeshift study desk where my cousins did their homework in the afternoons after school.
+However, during heavy rainstorm and strong winds, this area became unusable.

-The space below the main hall was used as storage for firewood, harvested fruits and padi.
+The space beneath the main hall was used for storing firewood, harvested fruits and padi.
+It was a practical use of the shaded, dry area under the elevated structure.

 The memories live on!